jiml-mlai-bootcamp-ucberkeley/Capstone_1/README.md

 ## Insights
 #### As initially described, working with this dataset is challenging.
-#### The provider appears to be appending the updates to the existing file instead of incremental updates.
+#### The provider appears to be appending updates to the existing file instead of incremental updates.
 #### The data for some states works well at a macro level, but insufficient for micro level analysis.
 #### The latitude and longitude values that were added gave better results than using zip code.
 #### A data source that provides the Latitude and Longitude for zip codes in the US was used for this purpose.